Arafat7616/Shop-Management-Laravel-Javascript/README.md

 This project is a simple shop management project .There have Staff Management , Inventory management , and POS (Point of sale )

 ## Note
+    If anyone Note any problem or bug please please give me pull request .
+I will marge it.

     every product price is 200 taka .So sale every product more then 200 Taka.According to dummy data.